 - Cloud data

-- Data owned by a cloud project.
+- Data owned by a Google Cloud project.
 This data type is usually accessed by a service account.

 - User consent

 An authorization step requiring the user of your app to authorize the app to access data and perform operations on the user's behalf.

 A special type of Google account intended to represent a non-human user that needs to authenticate and be authorized to access data.
 Your application assumes the identity of the service account to call Google APIs, so that the users aren't directly involved.
 By themselves, service accounts cannot be used to access user data; data customarily accessed using Workspace APIs.
 However, a service account can access user data by implementing domain-wide delegation of authority.
 For more details, refer to Understanding service accounts.

 - Domain-wide delegation of authority

 An administration feature that can authorize an application to access user data on behalf of users in the Google Workspace organization.
 Domain-wide delegation can be used to perform admin-related tasks on user data.
 To delegate authority this way, Google Workspace administrators use service accounts with OAuth 2.0.
 Because of the power of this feature, only super admins can enable domain-wide delegation of authority.
 For more details, refer to Delegating domain-wide authority to a service account.